The Left Hand of Darkness Review

 -The village’s Team Leader

 As you can see, the seriousness of the plot is balanced well with humor.
-For one, Fugui and his family think they have failed when the fire burns through the cauldron only because they didn’t know what and why they need to smelt the iron in the first place.
+For one, Fugui and his family think they failed when the fire burned through the cauldron only because they didn’t know what and why they needed to smelt the iron in the first place.
 They just follow whoever is in charge.
 It made me wonder what difference does it make if the orders are coming from the Nationalist or the Liberation leader?
 Both political parties don’t have the common people’s best interests; people at the bottom are put to work like animals until there’s no more life in them.
 If humans drag their feet from time to time, it only makes sense that animals would do the same.
 A good leader empathizes with his followers and knows when to let them rest and when to make them work (p.
 234), and I could not agree more with the author’s point of view.

 Throughout the book, there was not one dull moment.
 Everything was intense.
 I felt all sorts of emotions.
 I caught myself with teary eyes, and at times, laughing from shock.
 What I saw was a grim picture of how everyone was caught up in a political mess.
 In the end, I finished the book feeling grateful that I am still alive.
 As my father said, I’m lucky that I wasn’t born in the middle of a war.
 The world can be a dark place, but there’s still warmth in it if you look hard enough.
 At least that’s what I take from this book.